HicResearch/TREEHOOSE/doc/architecture/Architecture.md

    Amazon AppStream.
 Details of connecting to workspaces is available within the Web App.
 1. On research completion the researcher can request egress of research results.
-1. The egress request is processed through an add-on app with a comprehensive review process with multiple approvers before the data is available to be downloaded.
+1. The egress request is processed through a Data Egress App add-on with a comprehensive review process with multiple approvers before the data is available to be downloaded.
 1. Egress requests that are approved, result in creation of